Nuran-Sathruk/nuran-sathruk/README.md

 # 💫 About Me:
 😊 My best project is <a href="https://nuran-sathruk.github.io/Chandler-Agency-23-63-0045/">Chandler Travel Agency.</a>
 <br>
-💭 Currently Learning about Artificial Intelligence and data analytics.
+💭 Currently learning about Artificial Intelligence and data analytics.
 <br>
 📚 Currently Working on Larin AI.
 <br>